Air strikes, rocket attacks push Israel, Gaza into second day of fighting | Law-Order

 Air strikes, rocket attacks push Israel, Gaza into second day of fighting

-Palestinian militants fired at least 160 rockets across the border, setting off air raids sirens and sending people running to bomb shelters as far as the central Israeli city of Modiin, between Tel Aviv and Jerusalem.
-Islamic Jihad said it had targeted Israel's main international gateway, Ben Gurion Airport, but the rocket fell short near Modiin, around 20 kilometres (12 miles) away, and the Civil Aviation Authority said the airport was operating as usual with flight routes adjusted.
+Israeli aircraft struck in Gaza and Palestinians fired rockets deep into Israel on Saturday, a day after an Israeli operation against the Islamic Jihad militant group set off a cross-border flare-up that ended more than a year of relative calm.

-Israel struck in Gaza and Palestinians fired rockets at Israeli cities on Saturday after an Israeli operation against the Islamic Jihad militant group ended more than a year of relative calm along the border.
-Israel on Friday killed one of the group's senior commanders in a surprise daytime air strike on a high-rise building in Gaza City which drew rocket salvoes in response.
+Israeli aircraft struck in Gaza and Palestinians fired rockets deep into Israel on Saturday, a day after an Israeli operation against the Islamic Jihad militant group set off a cross-border flare-up that ended more than a year of relative calm.
+Islamic Jihad fired rocket salvoes as far as Israel's commercial hub Tel Aviv, after Israel killed one of the group's senior commanders in a surprise daytime air strike on a Gaza City tower on Friday.

-On Saturday, Israel said it struck Islamic Jihad militants preparing to launch rockets and militant posts.
-Additional bombings targeted five houses, witnesses said, sending huge clouds of smoke and debris into the air as explosions rocked Gaza City.
-Palestinian militants fired at least 160 rockets across the border, setting off air raids sirens and sending people running to bomb shelters as far as the central Israeli city of Modiin, between Tel Aviv and Jerusalem.
+Israel struck more Islamic Jihad militants and weapon depots hidden in residential areas on Saturday, the military said.
+Bombings of at least five houses sent huge clouds of smoke and debris into the air, as explosions rocked Gaza and ambulances rushed through the streets.
+The Israeli strikes have killed 15 Palestinians, including at least four other Islamic Jihad militants and three civilians, among them a child, the Palestinian Health Ministry said.
+It added scores more had been wounded.

-Islamic Jihad said it had targeted Israel's main international gateway, Ben Gurion Airport, but the rocket fell short near Modiin, around 20 kilometres (12 miles) away, and the Civil Aviation Authority said the airport was operating as usual with flight routes adjusted.
-Most of the missiles were intercepted and there were no reports of serious casualties, according to the Israeli ambulance service.
+Palestinian militants fired at least 200 rockets at Israel - most of them intercepted, setting off air raids sirens and sending people running to bomb shelters.
+There were no reports of serious casualties, the Israeli ambulance service said.
+Egypt said it was engaged in intensive talks to calm the situation.
+Further escalation would largely depend on whether Hamas, the Islamic militant group which controls Gaza, would opt to join the fighting.

+U.N. and EU Mideast envoys expressed concern about the violence and the Western-backed Palestinian Authority condemned Israel's attacks.
+U.S. Ambassador to Israel Tom Nides said on Twitter that "Israel has a right to protect itself."
 Gaza streets were largely deserted on Saturday afternoon.
 At the site where top Islamic Jihad commander Tayseer al-Jaabari was killed, rubble, glass and furniture were strewn along the street.
-A neighbour, Mariam Abu Ghanima, 56, said the Israeli military did not issue a warning before the attack as it has done in previous rounds of violence.

-A spokesperson for the military said the force had made efforts to avoid civilian casualties in the surprise attack, which had used precision means to target a specific floor of the building.
-Israel has imposed special security measures in its southern territories near Gaza and is preparing to call up some 25,000 military personnel, according to Army Radio and the streets in towns near the border were empty.
+In Israel, border town streets were largely empty while brushfires sparked by rockets spread through nearby fields.
+Islamic Jihad said it had fired a missile at Israel's main international gateway, Ben Gurion Airport, but the rocket fell short around 20 kilometres (12 miles) away.
+The Civil Aviation Authority said the airport was operating normally.

-Tensions rose this week after Israeli forces arrested an Islamic Jihad commander in the West Bank, drawing threats of retaliation from the group.
-Israeli Prime Minister Yair Lapid said Friday's strikes thwarted an immediate and concrete attack by Islamic Jihad, which is backed by Iran and designated as a terrorist organisation by the West.
+Tensions rose this week after Israeli forces arrested an Islamic Jihad commander in the occupied West Bank, drawing threats of retaliation from the group.
+The military said it had apprehended 19 more members of the group there on Saturday.
+Israeli Defence Minister said dozens of the group's rocket facilities in Gaza had been destroyed.
+Prime Minister Yair Lapid said the operation thwarted an imminent attack by Islamic Jihad, which is backed by Iran and designated as a terrorist organisation by the West.

-Some Israeli political analysts said the military operation provided Lapid with an opportunity to bolster his security credentials ahead of a Nov.
+Israeli political analysts said the military operation provided Lapid with an opportunity to bolster his security credentials ahead of a Nov.
 1 election.
-(Writing by Maayan Lubell; editing by Robert Birsel and Jason Neely)
+(Writing by Maayan Lubell, additional reporting by Ahmed Mohamed Hassan in Cairo, Amir Cohen in Sderot and Eli Belzon in Ashkelon; editing by Robert Birsel, Jason Neely and Christina Fincher)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)